-- To obtain estimates of the Nephrops habitat distribution in South Minch sea lochs, using sediment grabs and underwater cameras. - To obtain estimates of the distribution and abundance of Nephrops within these lochs using underwater video cameras.
+- To obtain estimates of the Nephrops habitat distribution in South Minch sea lochs and inshore waters, using sediment grabs and underwater cameras. - To obtain estimates of the distribution and abundance of Nephrops within these lochs using underwater video cameras.

-- To compare two different methodologies to establish Nephrops burrow abundance (sledge compared to drop frame). - To use the video footage to record occurrence of other benthic fauna and evidence of commercial trawling activity. - To collect trawl caught samples of Nephrops for comparison of reproductive condition and morphometrics.
+- To compare two different methodologies to establish Nephrops burrow abundance (sledge compared to drop frame). - To use the video footage to record occurrence of other benthic fauna and evidence of commercial trawling activity. - To collect trawl caught samples of Nephrops for comparison of reproductive condition and morphometrics. - To trial towing the TV sledge with the armoured cable in shallow water